 Your utilization ratio refers to how much available credit you’re using.
 This is important as your utilization ratio contributes to 30% of your overall credit rating.
 If your credit card limit is $5000 and your credit card balance is $2500, your utilization ratio is 50%.
 This may not be the worst, but not the best utilization ratio either.
 In the eyes of your credit bureau, you should aim for a utilization ratio of under 70%.

 Minor fluctuations in your credit score are usually a reflection of your spending habits, but sometimes, it could be a sign of something more sinister.
 If your credit score drops suddenly, ask yourself if there could be a legitimate reason why this could be happening.

 Perhaps you’ve just opened a new line of credit or applied for a new mortgage.
 Your potential lenders would have pulled a hard credit check on your bureau, which may result in a small ding on your credit score if you applied at multiple institutions.
-Soft credit checks do not affect your credit score—so things like checking your free Borrowell credit score and getting pre-approved for a loan should not hurt your score.
+Soft credit checks do not affect your credit score—so things like checking your credit score should not hurt your score.